Pinterest Pixel

 How to Sum a Column in Excel

-The classic =SUM formula is your straightforward, no-fuss way of adding up numbers in Excel.
-It works by totaling the values in a range of cells that you specify.
+The SUM formula is a simple formal of adding up numbers in Excel.
+It will return the total of the values in a range of cells.
 Here’s how it looks:

 =SUM(number1, [number2], [number3], ...)

-Just remember, the SUM function only works with numbers.
+The SUM function only works with numbers.
 If there are any text entries in your range, they will be ignored.
-The beauty of the SUM formula lies in its ability to handle up to 255 individual arguments, which means you can sum numbers across multiple ranges and standalone cells within the same formula.
+It has the ability to handle up to 255 individual arguments, which means you can sum numbers across multiple ranges and standalone cells within the same formula.

-For a quick sum, you might write something simple like =SUM(B2:B5), and Excel will do the math to display the total of the cells B2 through B5.
+For a quick sum, you can use this formula to display the total of the cells B2 through B5.

 How to Sum a Column in Excel